QuantEcon/lecture-source-jl/source/rst/more_julia/need_for_speed.rst

         end
     end

-The code executes relatively slowly and uses a huge amount of memory
+The code executes relatively slowly and uses a huge amount of memory.

 .. code-block:: julia